Chuck Currie

 Additional Comments from Chuck:

-The Chedeville Umbra mouthpiece’s combination of effortless resonance and articulation with a sweet, complex ringing tone is unique.
+The Chedeville Umbra was my first experience of a combination of effortless response and articulation with a sweet, complex ringing tone.
 The Umbra is incredibly reed friendly.
-I can use harder reeds with ease, and they need far less adjustments.
-My legato is more liquid and every note just pops.
-When playing low G long tones, my clarinet vibrates more than ever before…. it’s like every tone hole is kissing your fingers.
-I love it more every time I put it on my clarinets.
+I could use harder reeds with ease, and they needed far less adjustments.
+My legato was more liquid, and every note just popped.
+When playing low G long tones, my clarinet vibrated more than ever before….
+It was like every tone hole was kissing my fingers.
+I loved it more every time I put it on my clarinets.

 “Elite” is an understatement for the Chedeville Bass Clarinet mouthpiece.
 I have a great bass clarinet mouthpiece collection, but there is nothing anywhere like these.
 The instant response, effortless register leaps, shimmering warmth and liquidity in the upper register, chocolate covered caramel in the chalumeau, crystal clear articulation, robust power and pure pianissimos must be heard to be believed.